 Make sure you’re applying sunscreen properly and try using a sunscreen formulated for kids or babies to protect your child from the sun’s harmful rays.
 Whether you’re going for a picnic, heading to the beach, playing tag in the backyard, or splashing in the kiddie pool, sunscreen is important for everybody.

 Let’s face it, you’re not going to avoid the sun completely; you’re not a vampire.
-But you can feel confident lathering your little one with a sunscreen like Banana Boat that is pediatrician tested, ultra gentle and has no added fragrance.
-Banana Boat® Kids Sunscreen SPF 60+ Lotion offers broad-spectrum UVA and UVB protection with no added fragrance, and is water resistant for up to 80 minutes.
+So lather your little one (and yourself!) with a sunscreen that offers broad-spectrum UVA and UVB protection.

 Sunscreen Safety Tips:

 - Apply a golf-ball sized portion (about 1 oz. or 2 tbsp.) of sunscreen 15 minutes before heading outside.

 - Kids can get sweaty!
 Reapply if they’ve been running around a lot or swimming, and immediately after towel drying.

 - Wear protective clothing like a wide-brimmed hat and UV-blocking sunglasses.